orbusNinus/lactis/README.md

 # Lactis
-Simple lactating/nipple squirt mod with OStim integration.
+A simple lactating/nipple squirt mod for OStim.
 This is a visual effect and no milk economy style mod.

 ## Requirements
 + Skyrim: Special Edition (1.5.39+)